A cup of coffee brewed at its best

 Pour over is a very simple, inexpensive device to make one cup of drip coffee.
 The water is heated in a separate pot, and the poured over grounded coffee, through a paper filter.
 The paper filter sits in the brewer, which is designed to slow down the dripping, to allow better coffee extraction.

 Pour over seems like the cheapest solution for getting a single cup, but it’s not.
 It does give you a fantastic cup of coffee, (it is my favorite way of making drip coffee), but it’s not very cheap.
 In order to obtain a great cup, you need to use a good coffee grinder, which will provide you with a consistent, even grind.
 You will also have to pay for the filters, and this translates into one filter per cup.
+Coffee aficionados also use special kettles to ensure the perfect brewing temperature.

 Pour over coffee is a bold drip coffee, with more flavor and aroma.